 4. Don’t argue; nag; or attempt unsolicited and spontaneous transplants of your wisdom to your youngster.
 Instead, either a) decide that the issue is aggravating but not significant enough to warrant intervention; or b) make an appointment with your youngster to discuss the issue.

 5. Especially with teens, negotiate, negotiate, and negotiate.
 Moms and dads need to model negotiation, not inflexibility.
 Don’t worry about losing control: the parent always gets to decide when negotiation is over and which compromise is accepted.
-Remember: negative behaviors usually occur because the Aspergers youngster is spinning out of control, not because he is evil.
+Remember: negative behaviors usually occur because the Aspergers or HFA youngster is spinning out of control, not because he is evil.
 While evil behavior would need to be aggressively squelched, the much more common overwhelmed behavior needs to be calmly defused.

 7. Head off big fights before they begin.
 Seek to diffuse, not to inflame.
 When tempers flare, allow everyone to cool off.
 Serious discussion can only occur during times of composure.